 Why Etheldreda?

-Etheldreda.net is so named because it comes from someone who appreciates various aspects of the monastic tradition, but who otherwise could be described as evangelical and reformed (a position arrived at from first principles – finding those labels most closely reflect what we encounter in the New Testament).
-The author of this website has found a particular affinity with the puritans and their successors; however, perhaps unusually given that fact, I also have this interest in the best practices from the monastic tradition, hence naming the site after St Etheldreda.
+Etheldreda.net is so named because it comes from someone who appreciates various aspects of the monastic tradition, but who otherwise might be described as conservative, reformed, evangelical, baptist, etc., even ‘non-denominational’ (a position arrived at from first principles – finding such labels tend to reflect most closely what we encounter in the New Testament).
+The author of this website has found a particular affinity with the puritans and their successors; however, perhaps unusually given that fact, I also have this interest in the best practices from the monastic tradition, hence naming the site after St Etheldreda, rather like churches are often named after someone from Christian history.

-So, before we come to some details about St Etheldreda, her exemplary life goals, and more about why this website was named after her, it’s important to approach this subject from the right perspective.
+Anyway, before we come to some details about Etheldreda, her exemplary life goals, and more about why this website was named after her, it’s important to approach this subject from the right perspective.

-First it must be said that a Christian is someone who follows our Lord Jesus Christ.
-As the writer to the Hebrews emphasized, we’re ‘looking to Jesus, the author and perfecter of faith’(Hebrews 12:2), and as the apostle Peter preached, ‘“There is salvation in no one else, for there is no other name under heaven that is given among men, by which we must be saved!”’(Acts 4:12) (see the ‘Christian?’ links).
+First it must be said that a Christian is someone who follows our Lord Jesus Christ, as Jesus Himself taught: ‘“My sheep hear my voice, and I know them, and they follow me”’(John 10:27).
+So at the end of a long list of exemplary ‘witnesses’(Hebrews 12:1) to the life of ‘faith’(Hebrews 11:4ff.), the writer to the Hebrews emphasized that ultimately we’re ‘looking to Jesus, the author and perfecter of faith’(Hebrews 12:2).
+Moreover, the apostle Peter preached that there ‘“is salvation in no one else, for there is no other name under heaven that is given among men, by which we must be saved”’(Acts 4:12), again echoing Jesus’ own words: ‘“I am the way, the truth, and the life.
+No one comes to the Father, except through me”’(John 14:6).
+So Christians are first and foremost followers of Jesus (see the ‘Christian?’ links), which includes following His ‘example’(1 Peter 2:21, cf. Matthew 16:24).

-However, the apostles also taught that it can be helpful to follow their own Christ-like example.
-The apostle Paul wrote to the Philippians, ‘The things which you learned, received, heard, and saw in me: do these things’(Philippians 4:9).
+Even so, the apostles also taught that it can be helpful to follow their own Christ-like example.
+The apostle Paul wrote to the Corinthians, ‘Be imitators of me, even as I also am of Christ’(1 Corinthians 11:1), and to the Philippians, ‘The things which you learned, received, heard, and saw in me: do these things’(Philippians 4:9).
 Beyond that, he encouraged the Philippians to learn from believers who were already following his example: ‘Brothers, be imitators together of me, and note those who walk this way, even as you have us for an example’(Philippians 3:17).
 So following the example of other Christians is certainly a good Biblical principle.

-We must be careful though, since our fellow disciples aren’t perfect.
-We need to make sure that we’re admiring and modelling the life of Christ in each other, not copying our fellow Christians’ mistakes and unhelpful practices.
+However, we must be careful, since our fellow disciples aren’t perfect (nor is any church, denomination, tradition, or type of Christian or church etc., including the puritans and their successors, and no doubt even this website!).
+We need to take care that we’re admiring and modelling the life of Christ in each other, not copying our fellow Christians’ mistakes and unhelpful practices.
 That said, the author of this website believes there are some helpful, exemplary, Christ-like things that we can observe in the lives of our ancient monastic brothers and sisters in Christ, and the story of Etheldreda is particularly interesting in that regard.

-The author of this website has some historical/geographical connections to the medieval priors of Ely, and has gained comfort, inspiration and encouragement from the life and example of St Etheldreda, so her name seemed particularly fitting for this website.
+The author of this website has some geographical/historical connections to the medieval priors of Ely, and has gained comfort, inspiration and encouragement from the life and example of Etheldreda, so her name seemed particularly fitting for this website.

-The foursquare Christ-like example of St Etheldreda that the author of this website admires, wants to highlight for reflection and consideration, and by the grace of God follow in the 21st century, is the way that she pursued a life of:-
+The foursquare Christ-like example of Etheldreda that the author of this website admires, and would want to highlight for reflection and consideration, is the way that she (and others like her) pursued a life of:-

 Singleness/abstinence*: focused entirely on the Lord’s work – ‘The unmarried woman [or man – see verse 32] cares about the things of the Lord, that she may be holy [i.e. set-apart]’(1 Corinthians 7:34)‘“for the Kingdom of Heaven’s sake”’(Matthew 19:12).